Etale cohomology, purity and formality with torsion coefficients: Main results in the cohomologically graded case

-\begin{proof} First we observe that the reason for the factor of $2$ difference is explained in Remark \ref{rem : even weights}.
-We do the case of $\F_\l$.
-The other case works the same.
-We proceed by induction on the cardinality of $I$.
+\begin{proof} We proceed by induction on the cardinality of $I$.
 When $I$ is empty there is nothing to prove.
 Assume that the lemma has been proven for $|I|<n$.
 Let $j$ be an element of $I$.
 Let $X=V-\bigcup_{i\neq j} W_i$, let $U=V-\bigcup_i W_i$, then $U$ is an open subscheme of $X$ whose complement is $Z=W_j-\bigcup_{i\neq j} W_i\cap W_j$.
-Both $X$ and $Z$ are complement of good arrangements of $|I|-1$ codimension $c$ subspaces, thus the induction hypothesis applies to them.
+By remark \ref{rem : good arrangements}, the scheme $X$ is a complement of good arrangements of $|I|-1$ codimension $c$ subspaces and the scheme $Z$ is either empty or a complement of good arrangements of $|I|-1$ codimension $c$ subspaces.
 We have a Gysin long exact sequence

 By the induction hypothesis, both $H^n_{et}(X,\F_\l)$ and $H^{n+1-2c}_{et}(Z,\F_\l)(-c)$ are of weight $cn/(2c-1)$, thus $H^n_{et}(U,\F_\l)$ is also of weight $2cn/(2c-1)$ as desired. \end{proof}